LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 1. The LiveEngage Skills are used within the Salesforce Widget.
 In this section, you will define which Salesforce Objects will be available to each Skill in the Salesforce Widget.

 {: .notice}
-**Note:** You must have skills in your LiveEngage account for this package to work.
+**Note:** You must have skills in your LivePerson Conversational Cloud account for this package to work.
 If you don’t have any skills configured, please create a default one before continuing forward.

 {:start="2"}